 Most traditional vacuum deposition tools use downstream pressure control to maintain pressure of gases in the vacuum chamber.
 The throttle valve set up can cost thousands of dollars.
 It also requires a separate control module to power the valve, provide PID data and set point functionality.
-The throttle valve setup can also cause delays when changing gasses or while waiting for the gas in the chamber to settle.
+The throttle valve setup can also cause delays when changing gases or while waiting for the gas in the chamber to settle.

 Control vacuum levels upstream with Alicat PC-EXTSEN